arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ---
-title: 'Getting Started with ROS2 and Turtlesim on Portenta X8'
+title: '16.
+Getting Started with ROS2 and Turtlesim on Portenta X8'
 difficulty: intermediate
 description: "Learn how to set up and run ROS2 with turtlesim visualization on Portenta X8 using an external display via USB-C® to HDMI."
 tags: